-Taruna strives to ensure that the programmes delivered are beneficial to each and every student.
-Support is available to all students via the Course Coordinator whilst on-site and in between seminars to ensure that assignments are achievable.
-Please contact the office on firstname.lastname@example.org if you need additional support whilst studying from home.
+Taruna aims to ensure that the programmes delivered are beneficial to each and every student.
+Support is available to all students via the Course Coordinators whilst on-site and in between seminars to ensure that progress is achievable.

 Crystal Bridge was founded in 1991 as an initiative to help students at Taruna College with their course fees, at a time when there was no possibility of government-sponsored student loans.
 The fund is open to all New Zealanders wishing to undertake study, locally or internationally, based on the work of Rudolf Steiner.
 Loans are interest-free and tailored to the individual borrower, but are usually repaid over 1-2 years.
 There is also a fund or gift money, the prerequisite for such a gift being that it benefits a group of people.
 Donations to the fund are gratefully received.

 The Crystal Bridge loan fund makes interest free loans available to students enrolled in Signature Courses at Taruna.

 (Adaption of a translated article by Rolf Heine the Coordinator of the International Forum for Anthroposophic Nursing in Anthroposophische Pflegepraxis.
 Grundlagen und Anregungen für alltägliches Handeln.
 3rd ed.
 Berlin: Salumed; 2015.)